 The Capacity Formula

-If you are lifting a load with a center of gravity longer than the rated 24 inches, you can estimate the adjusted capacity using this calculation:
+For a load with a center of gravity longer than the rated 24 inches, the adjusted capacity can be estimated with the following calculation:

 Safety Implications of Overloading

-Exceeding the weight limit is one of the most common causes of forklift accidents.
-When a forklift is overloaded, the rear wheels which act as the counterweight may lift off the ground, causing the operator to lose steering control.
-In extreme cases, the forklift will tip forward or sideways, potentially crushing the operator or nearby workers.
+Overloading is one of the most common causes of forklift accidents.
+When a forklift carries more than its rated capacity, the rear wheels, which act as the counterweight, can lift off the ground, causing the operator to lose steering control.
+From there, the truck can tip forward or sideways, putting the operator and nearby workers at serious risk.

 Key Safety Checklist: